ckeditor/ckeditor5/docs/tutorials/crash-course/editor.md

 category: crash-course
 order: 10
 menu-title: Editor and configuration
-meta-title: CKEditor 5 tutorial for new developers and integrators
+meta-title: CKEditor 5 crash course tutorial for new developers and integrators
 meta-description: Learn how to use CKEditor 5 APIs to create a custom editor plugin.
+modified_at: 2023-08-16
 ---

 # Editor and configuration